AyushSingh110/AyushSingh110/README.md

 - 🤖 AI agents and Generative AI basics<br>
 - 🏁 Hackathons internships and project based learning<br><br>

-## 🏆 Experience and Activities
+##  Experience and Activities
 - 🧑‍💻 Internship experience in application development<br>
-- 🌟 Participated in the 5 day Agentic AI event by Google and built a capstone project<br><br>
+- 🌟 Participated in the 5 day Agentic AI event by Google and built a capstone project<br>
+- 🛠️ Core member of the technical team at Next Gen Club contributing to technical initiatives and events<br>
+- 🤝 Volunteered and coordinated during university level recruitment and professional events<br><br>

-## ⚡ Fun fact
+## Fun fact
 🏐 I enjoy combining technology with teamwork whether it is building AI projects or participating in hackathons<br><br>